campbeln/ngCss/README.md

-# ngCss - Angular-powered CSS Preprocessor / "Live"-processor
+# ngCss - Angular-powered CSS Preprocessor | Reprocessor
 ngCss is a tiny* Angular Directive+Filters+Module that enables binding of strings and objects (including nested objects) within CSS.
-* Minified+compressed script under 2,500 bytes
+* Minified+compressed script under 2,600 bytes

 ## Features:
 * iFrame Sandboxed Javascript `eval`uation exposing only the `$scope` to the executed code; making `eval` far less evil (`local` scoping also available to access Global scope if required).